Evaluation of the performance of the event reconstruction algorithms in the JSNS$^2$ experiment using a $^{252}$Cf calibration source: Cf Source Calibration

+The three-dimensional system is newly constructed and consists of an acrylic pipe, a container, a stainless balance weight, wires, and a wire pivot, as shown in Figure~\ref{fig:3D}.
+The acrylic container, chemically bonded to the pipe, is the same size as the one-dimensional calibration system.
+The acrylic pipe has a diameter of 20~mm with a thickness of 2~mm and a length of 1000~mm and 2200~mm for calibrations at a radius $R$ = 40~cm and 160~cm, respectively.
+Here, $R$ is defined as $R = \sqrt{x^2 + y^2}$, with the origin of the coordinate system at the detector's center.

+The lengths of the pipes can be adjusted to change $R$ of the calibration points.
+The wires are secured by stainless steel bolts and nuts, positioned at 30~cm (or 60~cm) from the $^{252}$Cf container side and 2.0~cm (or 4.0~cm) from the opposite side.
+The values in parentheses are for the $R$ = 160~cm calibration, while the other values apply to the $R$ = 40~cm calibration.

+A weight balance is used for the $R$ = 160~cm calibration to keep the acrylic pipe as horizontal as possible.
+Without the weight balance, the $^{252}$Cf container side cannot be elevated.
+The weight balance, attached to the opposite side, weighs 760~g and is made of passivated SUS304 stainless steel.
+It is fixed to the acrylic pipe with stainless bolts and nuts.
+Note that the balance is not required for the $R = 40$~cm calibration.

+The pivot has two 4~mm diameter holes for the wires to pass through and is also made of stainless steel.
+The compatibility of passivated stainless steel with Gd-LS was demonstrated in \cite{CITE:Hino}.

-Figure~\ref{fig:3Dprinciple} shows the principle of the three dimensional calibration system.
-The free wire has no tension during the installation time and is used to change the angle of the acrylic pipe by hand, after immersing the pivot into the Gd-LS.
-The pipe is horizontally aligned against the detector, thus the $^{252}$Cf can be located anywhere in the target (R $<$ 1.6m and $|Z| <$ 1.25m) of the detector.
-The time span for the three-dimensional calibration was minimized to reduce any oxygen contamination.
+Figure~\ref{fig:3Dprinciple} shows the principle of the three-dimensional calibration system, which is inspired by KamLAND’s system~\cite{CITE:KAMLAND}.
+During installation, the free wire is untensioned and is used to manually change the angle of the acrylic pipe after immersing the pivot into the Gd-LS.
+When fully extended, the pipe is horizontally aligned within the detector, allowing the $^{252}$Cf~source to be positioned anywhere in the target volume (R $<$ 1.6~m and $|Z| <$ 1.25~m).
+The time required for the three-dimensional calibration is minimized to reduce the risk of oxygen contamination.

-For this manuscript, the calibration data were taken with $|z|$ positions of 0, 25, 50, 75 and 100~cm for the one dimensional calibration, and ($R,z$) = (40, -7.0), (150.0~cm, 9.0 cm) for the 3D system.
-The precision of the calibration points are 1~cm for the one dimensional and 2~cm for the three dimensional systems, respectively.
-A short run during about 1~hour provides sufficient statistics ($\sim$1,000,000 events) for a precise calibration at one position.
+For this study, calibration data was collected at $|z|$ positions of 0, 25, 50, 75, and 100~cm for the one-dimensional calibration, and ($R,z$) = (40~cm, -7.0~cm) and (160.0~cm, 9.0~cm) for the three-dimensional system.
+The precision of the calibration points is 1~cm.
+For the one-dimensional system, relative source positions determined by the stepping motor's wire length depend on the precision of the production of acrylic and stainless-steel tank production.
+To calibrate the true source positions of the three-dimensional system, it was manipulated in the air outside the detector.
+Multiple measurements of the source positions were performed using a tape measure ruler with a precision of 1~mm.
+However, beyond this precision, reproducibility becomes a primary factor in the systematic uncertainties, achieving a positional accuracy of 1 cm for the 1000~mm acrylic pipe and 2 cm for the 2200~mm acrylic pipe.